naemazam/EncryptXpert/README.md

 # EncryptXpert
+### An app for file encryption/decryption using AES-EAX or AES-GCM algorithms With GUI & CLI support and Build-in Key Database System.

 EncryptXpert is a cutting-edge cybersecurity tool crafted in Python, delivering a comprehensive suite of features for safeguarding sensitive data.
 With both Graphical User Interface (GUI) and Command-Line Interface (CLI) support, EncryptXpert empowers users to encrypt and decrypt files effortlessly using advanced AES-EAX or AES-GCM algorithms.